-- Appointed as Deputy Editor of Sport, Business and Management: An International Journal in 2013, he has a scholarship of high level international publications across a variety of discipline areas.
+- The Editor-in-Chief of Sport, Business and Management: An International Journal, he has a scholarship of high level international publications across a variety of discipline areas.
 These include leading journals, international books and major conferences.

-- Dr Stavros has a renowned passion for teaching and innovation, and has received numerous commendations for his contemporary approach, including awards at School, College and University level.
+- He has a renowned passion for teaching and innovation, and has received numerous commendations for his contemporary approach, including awards at School, College and University level.

 - He possesses a global understanding of marketing, particularly in the application of strategic concepts in communication and the development and function of marketing both through and of sport.
 At RMIT he fully developed the Sport Marketing unit, at the time one of the few offerings of such a subject anywhere in the world and is the coordinator of the various units in Marketing Communications offered by the University at campuses in Melbourne, Vietnam and Singapore.

-- Aside from RMIT in Australia, he has taught for over two decades in both Singapore and Hong Kong and in recent years has facilitated numerous seminars at institutions in Europe.
+- Aside from RMIT in Australia, he has taught extensively in both Singapore and Hong Kong and in recent years has facilitated numerous seminars at institutions in Europe.
 These include Reutlingen University (Germany), Lucerne University of Applied Sciences (Switzerland) and the acclaimed IESEG School of Management (France) where he has been a Visiting Professor since 2008.

 - He established RMIT’s participation in the global L’Oreal Brandstorm Marketing competition, supervising RMIT teams between 2004 and 2011, where three teams won the Australian Final and one team finished runner-up in the International Final in Paris.

 - Doctor of Philosophy (Marketing) - Griffith University